maelfabien/maelfabien.github.io/_posts/2019-6-29-Explorium.md

 0.844164839215148
 ```

-We gained half a percent of accuracy by adding the PCA of the image as a feature.
+Half a percentage of accuracy is gained by adding the PCA of the image as a feature.

-# Summary
+# Conclusion

-In summary, we have seen through this article how a good feature engineering and external data sources can improve the accuracy of a given model.
+We can summarize by saying that this article shows how a good feature engineering and external data sources can improve the accuracy of a given model.

 | Model | Description | Accuracy |
 |---|---|---|